DevJohanAdrian/clean-architecture-express-boilerplate/README.md

 - 🛡️ Code Quality Assurance: Husky and lint-staged for consistent quality and pre-commit hooks
 - 🎯 Unified Code Style: Biomejs for consistent coding standards across the project
 - 📑 API Response Standardization: ServiceResponse class for consistent API responses
+- 🔧 Prisma Integration: Prisma simplifies database interactions with a type-safe ORM, enabling efficient querying, migrations, and schema management.
 - 🐳 Docker Support: Ready for containerization and deployment with Docker
+- 💦 The docker-compose.yml file is configured to set up both Postgres and pgAdmin containers, making it easy to run a full database stack with minimal setup.
 - 📝 Input Validation with Zod: Strongly typed request validation using Zod
 - 📖 Swagger UI: Interactive API documentation generated from Zod schemas for easy exploration